kakao-kong-j/movie_page_react/README.md

 # MovieInfo

 > This service is now available at http://www.movieinfo.gq

 ## About

-> MovieInfo is a platform that allows users to easily view information based on movie information provided by 'YTS.am'.
+> MovieInfo is a platform that allows users to easily view information based on movie information provided by YTS.am'.

 ## Stack